Cash in hand

 Without a doubt, from time to time we all need that kind of wake-up call.

 By the way, there is a way to pay cash for gasoline at Costco.
-It’s a two-step process that is neither quick nor convenient: Walk into the store and purchase a Costco Cash Card, which is one of the plastic options accepted at Costco gasoline pumps.
+It’s a two-step process that is neither quick nor convenient: Walk into the store and purchase a Costco Cash Card with cash, which is one of the plastic options accepted at Costco gasoline pumps.